 After installation, outdoor tiles move.
-It sounds like a strange concept: A solid material, installed with a cement product, is going to move?
+It sounds like a strange concept that a solid material, installed with a cement product, is going to move.
 Well, it may sound strange, but it is also true.
 Outdoor tile and the materials used to install it expand and contract, just like wood and other building materials.
 This movement may be unnoticeable to the eye, but its effects can be quite dramatic.
-The proper steps must be taken to control the movement so that your beautiful new patio will stand the test of time.
+The proper steps must be taken to control the movement so that your beautiful new tile patio will stand the test of time.
 Thus the need for expansion joints (which are also known as "movement joints").

-What Are Expansion Joints and Why Should You Use Them?
+What Are Expansion Joints

 Where to Place Outdoor Tile Expansion Joints

 Placement of expansion joints is very important.
 According to the Tile Council of North America, a body that helps set standards for tile installations, when installing outdoor tile, there must be an expansion joint every 8 feet to 12 feet, in each direction.
-It is recommended that you err on the side of caution and using the smaller measurement.
+It is recommended that you err on the side of caution and use the smaller measurement.
 So, for example, if your patio were 16 feet by 16 feet, you would have two expansion joints, each running down the middle of the patio and intersecting in the center.
-Instead of grouting these joints like all of the rest, you would fill these joints with caulk, using a caulking gun.
+Instead of grouting these joints like all of the rest, you would fill these joints with caulk.
 You can buy caulk that matches the color of your grout at most home improvement stores.

-If there are joints in the concrete slab under the tile, there needs to be an expansion joint in the tile as well.
+If there are joints in the concrete slab under the tile, there needs to be an expansion joint in the concrete slab, as well.
 Otherwise, the movement that those joints allow in the slab could carry up into the tile and compromise your installation.
 Make a note of where your outdoor tile expansion joints will go when doing the patio layout.